 - Pork Steaks vs. Pork Chops -- the ultimate pork showdown!

 - Plus, a flawless gravy recipe perfect for smothering any cut of pork.

 WHAT ARE PORK STEAKS?

-If you aren’t yet familiar with Pork Steaks, you should be.
-Pork Steaks are thinly sliced steaks that come from the shoulder of the pig.
+If you aren't yet familiar with Pork Shoulder Steaks, you should be.
+They are thinly sliced steaks that come from the shoulder of the pig.
 The shoulder is a hard-working cut of pork and is therefore tough by nature.
 Because of this, pork shoulders are often slow-cooked or braised.
-You’re likely most familiar with this cut served as Pulled Pork.
+You're likely most familiar with this cut served as Pulled Pork.

 ARE PORK STEAKS AND PORK CHOPS THE SAME?

-Pork Chops and Pork Steaks are not the same things.
-As mentioned above, Blade Steaks come from the shoulder of the pig, whereas pork chops typically come from the most tender part of the pig — the loin.
+Pork Chops and Steaks are not the same things.
+As mentioned above, Blade Steaks come from the shoulder of the pig, whereas chops typically come from the most tender part of the pig -- the loin.

-While it may seem Pork Chops have the upper hand, Pork Steaks takes the cake when it comes to flavor.
-So who’s actually winning now?
+While it may seem chops have the upper hand, steaks take the cake when it comes to flavor.
+So who's actually winning now?